guanjiech/trusted-management-framework/README.md

 ## Overview
-This repository contains a lightweight authentication scheme, a Kademlia-based storage scheme, and the HLPSL file.
+This repository implements the protocol proposed in "A Blockchain-Based Trusted Management Framework for IoT Collaboration" and contains an authentication scheme, a Kademlia-based storage scheme, and the HLPSL file used to verify the security.
 ## Hyperledger Fabric
 ### Dependencies
 - Fabric v2.4.6